MicrosoftDocs/dataexplorer-docs/data-explorer/measure-table-size.md

 > [!TIP]
 > To format the bytes result to `MB`, `GB`, or another unit, use [format_bytes()](kusto/query/format-bytesfunction.md).

-## Estimate size of a table in bytes
+## Estimate size of a table based on data types

 To estimate the data size based on the actual data types and their respective byte sizes, use the [estimate_data_size()](kusto/query/estimate-data-sizefunction.md) function.
 This function returns an estimated data size in bytes of selected columns.
 To get the estimate for the entire table, use the [sum()](kusto/query/sum-aggfunction.md) aggregation function.